 “Discrimination against Black hair is discrimination against Black people,” Booker said.
 “Implicit and explicit biases against natural hair are deeply ingrained in workplace norms and society at large.
-This is a violation of our civil rights, and it happens every day for black people across the country.”
+This is a violation of our civil rights, and it happens every day across the country.”

 Although federal law prohibits hair discrimination, the democratic presidential contender believes some federal courts have “narrowly construed” rules to allow schools and workplaces to discriminate against Black people “who wear certain styles,” reports Roll Call.